 A few years ago, Emory alumnus Farhan Momin (13Ox, 15C) was making Indian-style quesadillas with a sandwich maker in his Oxford College dorm room.
 Now a fourth-year dental student at Midwestern University (Ill.), Momin is competing on the ninth season of “MasterChef.”

-Born to Indian immigrants turned restaurateurs, Momin, who is from Duluth, Ga., is no stranger to the kitchen.
+Born to Indian immigrants turned restaurateurs, Momin, from Duluth, Ga., is no stranger to the kitchen.
 His first taste of cooking came at age seven when, one day, he had the spontaneous desire to help his mom prepare dinner.
 As soon as he cut his first batch of green beans, his passion for the culinary arts blossomed, Momin told the Wheel.

-There, he learned the fundamentals of classical French cuisine and experimented with combining these learned concepts with familiar flavors.
+There, he learned the fundamentals of classical French cuisine and experimented with combining these learned techniques with familiar flavors.
 As part of the program, Momin also completed a final project where he developed a restaurant concept.
 As executive chef of his team, Momin used molecular gastronomy to redefine classic Americana cuisine.

 “[The program] taught me the backbone of classical cuisine, and I started combining that with my Indian roots,” Momin said.